 The Bachelor of Science degree in nursing expands the nurse’s view of society’s health needs.
-Employment opportunities extend beyond hospitals and nursing homes to community health agencies, health maintenance organizations, private industry, educational institutions, mission and foreign services.
+Employment opportunities extend beyond hospitals to community health agencies, health maintenance organizations, private industry, educational institutions, missions, and foreign services.

 The program’s broad integrated perspective develops interpersonal theoretical and clinical competence and prepares the student for graduate study in nursing.
 Nurses with graduate degrees in nursing find increased employment opportunities in research, practice, and education.

-The Edyth T. James Department of Nursing offers a 4 year program.
-Graduates earn a Bachelor of Science in Nursing.
-Please see the Bachelor of Science in Nursing Progression Plan.
+The Edyth T. James Department of Nursing offers a 4-year baccalaureate program and graduates earn a Bachelor of Science in Nursing Degree.
+Please see the Bachelor of Science in Nursing Progression Plan for an overview of the courses that are offered.

 The Nursing Application Packet contains all of the information needed to apply to the nursing program.
 The packet includes information and forms such as the program overview, procedure for admissions, deadlines for application to nursing program and more.
 Please review the nursing admissions packet content carefully.